-An emulsifier is a type of surfactant.
-It is a compound* that stabilizes emulsions and keeps water ingredients and oil ingredients mixed together.
+What is an emulsifier?
+It is type of surfactant.
+Emulsifiers are a compound* that stabilizes emulsions and keeps water ingredients and oil ingredients mixed together.

 Oil and water do not mix.
 For example, an oil and vinegar (water) salad dressing separates and needs to be shaken before use unless the dressing contains an emulsifier.
 This same concept holds true for lotions, creams and hair conditioners.